candidamg/Brain_Stroke_Prediction/README.md

 2. Are there noticeable different factors between the people dead by brain stroke and those who do not?
 3. Is there a model that estimates the outcomes better (we will test 2 models at least)?
 4. At what age are people having the highest probability of a brain stroke in this dataset?
+5. Are there any factors that better predict increased risk of brain stroke?

 You can preview the brain stroke data set (.csv) used on this project [HERE](/Resources/brain_stroke_data.csv).
 To download the original data set click [HERE](https://www.kaggle.com/datasets/zzettrkalpakbal/full-filled-brain-stroke-dataset/download?datasetVersionNumber=2).